 When the inner rule has been established in the priesthood to God’s satisfaction, then Emmanuel (God with us) will have come to the earth.
 The tabernacle of God, having been perfected in the priesthood, will now be with men (Revelation 21:3).

 Question 8: Precisely what is the spiritual fulfillment of the feast of Tabernacles?
 The feast of Tabernacles is one of the types and shadows of the Old Testament.
 What is the substance of this symbol?

-The spiritual fulfillment of the feast of Tabernacles is set forth in John 14:23:
+The spiritual fulfillment of the feast of Tabernacles is presented in John 14:23:

-… If a man love me, he will keep my words: and my Father will love him, and we will come unto him, and make our abode with him.
+… If a man love me, he will keep my words, and my Father will love him, and we will come to him, and make our home with him.

 The Apostle John witnessed the one new Man coming down from the new heaven and being established forever on the new earth.